Noso-Project/NosoDart/doc/address_handler_doc.md

 ## Get hash using a public key

-This example shows how to get how to get an address hash with a public key.
+This example shows how to get an address hash with a public key.

 ```dart
 String hash = AddressHandler.getAddressFromPublicKey("examplePublicKey");